 After releasing his heavily criticised Nike diss-track ‘Facts’, the public’s speculation of rapper/producer/fashion designer/self-proclaimed god Kanye West as having lost all musical talent seemed to be cemented.
-With a release date for his highly anticipated upcoming seventh album Swish* finally being provided (11/2/16), some felt that the project would not be living up to the quality of some of West’s previous LP’s if it were to be following the same vein as the lacklustre ‘Facts’.
+With a release date for his highly anticipated upcoming seventh album Swish* finally being provided (11/2/16), some felt that the project would not be living up to the quality of some of West’s previous LPs, if it were to follow the same vein as his lacklustre ‘Facts’.
 But, Yeezus has finally performed his first miracle.

 Through the day, (8/1/16), West uploaded and subsequently removed (due to poor sound quality) a new track ‘Real Friends (Ft.
 Ty Dolla $ign)’ and a snippet from ‘No More Parties in LA (Ft.
 Kendrick Lemar)’, three times.
 Listening to these songs provides instant relief for Kanye fans as they both refreshingly revisit his roots in hip-hop/rap.
 Whilst his flow may not be as quintessentially hip-hop as it has been on older cuts, we do finally hear Kanye rap again.
 Recently West has been attacked by Charlemagne and Sway in heated radio interviews, (watch here: Charlemange & Sway), for having his priorities too heavily focused on his fashion ventures and ruling the world rather than making quality music.
 Both interviewers were of the mind that his deviation to another industry has been at the cost of his music, stating that his fans love him for his music not his shoes.
 However, perhaps the release of these tracks has provided peace of mind for everybody here.